Goutte/blog.antoine.goutenoir.com/source/_posts/2013-03-21-php-using-a-multi-dimensional-array-as-index.markdown

 index_remove($ma, array('?','¿'));
 assertEquals(array(), $ma, "Silently ignore not found");
-// should it ? or shoud it throw like a greek discobole ?
+// should it ? or should it throw like a greek discobole ?

 ```